virtual-kubelet/systemk/README.md

 By using systemd and the hosts network we have weak isolation between pods, i.e. no more than process isolation.
 Starting two pods that use the same port is guaranteed to fail for one.

-## Questions

-* Add a private repo for debian packages.
-I.e. I want to install latest CoreDNS which isn't in Debian.
-I need to add a repo for this...
-How?

 ## Use with K3S

 Download k3s from it's releases on GitHub, you just need the `k3s` binary.
 Use the `k3s/k3s` shell